-Most of the core questions for both adults and children are drawn from the main topic areas included in the 2006/07 NZHS and 2011/12 NZHS.
-Topic areas include long-term conditions, health status and development, health behaviours, health service utilisation and patient experience, sociodemographics, and anthropometry.
-Table 1 summarises the topics included in the core content of the NZHS.
+Most of the core questions for both adults and children are drawn from the main topic areas included in the 2006/07 NZHS and the 2011/12 NZHS.
+Topic areas include long-term conditions; health status and development; health behaviours; health service utilisation and patient experience; sociodemographics; and anthropometry.
+Table 1 summarises the topics included in the core content of the 2017/18 NZHS.
+See the Content Guide 2017/18 (Ministry of Health 2018) for the module topics of each survey year between 2011/12 and 2017/18.